icgc-argo/seq-tools/README.md

 # to view details of the above validation
 cat validation_report.INVALID.jsonl | jq | less

-# or validate all submission metadata JSONs using wildcard in one go, assuming all data files are under '../seq-data/'
+# or validate all metadata JSONs using wildcard in one go, assuming all data files are under '../seq-data/'
-seq-tools validate -d ../seq-data/ */*.json   # you should see summary of validation result
+seq-tools validate -d ../seq-data/ */*.json   # as the summary indicates, two validation reports are generated

+# view reported issues for INVALID metadata
+cat validation_report.INVALID.jsonl | jq | less

+# view details for PASS metadata
+cat validation_report.PASS.jsonl | jq | less
 ```

 ## Use it to validate your own submission